carpentries-incubator/pangenomics/_episodes/02-Annotation-with-Prokka.md

 ~~~
 {: .output}

-Prior to downloading anything from the NCBI, it is advisable to verify if the
+Prior to downloading anything from the NCBI, it is advisable to verify if the information we seek
-information we seek for is available on the database, and, it case it is,
-what exactly it contains.
-To do so, we must include a `-n` flag within our command.
+is available on the database, and, in case it is, what exactly it contains.
+To do so, we must include
-For instance, if we wish to check availability of the genome of the LMD-9 strain of
+a -n flag within our command.
+For instance, if we wish to check the availability of the genome of the
-the *Streptococcus thermophilus* bacterium in FASTA format, we would type the following:
+LMD-9 strain of the Streptococcus thermophilus bacterium in FASTA format, we would type the following:

 ~~~
 $ ncbi-genome-download --formats fasta --genera "Streptococcus thermophilus" -S LMD-9 -n bacteria